miguelgrinberg/microdot/docs/migrating.rst

 WebSocket support when using the WSGI extension is enabled when using a compatible web server.
 At this time only Gunicorn is supported for WebSocket.
+Given that WebSocket support is asynchronous, it would be better to switch to the ASGI extension, which has full support for WebSocket as defined in the ASGI specification.

 As before, the WSGI extension is not available under MicroPython.